5/14/2019

 Tolerant Soybean Varieties

-Pioneer research efforts are providing higher levels of tolerance to sudden death syndrome (SDS) in high-yielding, elite soybean varieties.
+Pioneer research efforts are providing higher levels of tolerance to SDS in high-yielding, elite soybean varieties.
 Pioneer is leading the industry in developing proprietary marker-assisted selection processes to protect soybean yield from harmful pests.
-Providing multiple resistance traits in the same variety is especially important to manage SDS, because both SDS tolerance and SCN resistance are frequently needed in the same product.
-See your Pioneer sales representative for information on tolerant varieties with top yield potential, SCN resistance, and other important traits for your area.
+Providing multiple resistance traits in the same variety is especially important to manage SDS because both SDS tolerance and SCN resistance are frequently needed in the same product.
+See your Pioneer representative for information on tolerant varieties with top yield potential, SCN resistance, and other important traits for your area.

-ILeVO® fungicide (active ingredient: fluopyram) is a seed treatment that provides protection of soybean seedlings from Fusarium virguliformeinfection, the causal agent of SDS.
-Pioneer soybean research trials were conducted in 2012, 2013, and 2014 to evaluate ILeVO fungicide seed treatment performance in soybeans across a broad range of environments.
-A total of 80 small-plot replicated research trials were conducted over 3 years comparing soybean yield performance with a standard fungicide and insecticide seed treatment (FST/IST) to FST/IST + ILeVO 600 FS (1.18 fl oz/140k unit).
-If late-season SDS symptomology was present then locations were characterized as SDS locations; if no SDS symptomology was present then locations were characterized as non-SDS locations.
+ILeVO® fungicide (active ingredient: fluopyram) is a seed treatment that provides protection of soybean seedlings from Fusarium virguliforme infection, the causal agent of SDS.
+Pioneer soybean research trials were conducted over three years to evaluate ILeVO fungicide seed treatment performance in soybeans across a broad range of environments.
+A total of 80 small-plot replicated research trials were conducted comparing soybean yield performance with a standard fungicide and insecticide seed treatment (FST/IST) to FST/IST + ILeVO 600 FS (1.18 fl oz/140k unit).
+If late-season SDS symptomology was present, then locations were characterized as SDS locations; if no SDS symptomology was present, then locations were characterized as non-SDS locations.

-Over 3 years & 80 locations, the addition of ILeVO fungicide to the FST/IST check increased soybean grain yield an average of 2.8 bu/acre.
+Over three years and 80 locations, the addition of ILeVO fungicide to the FST/IST check increased soybean grain yield an average of 2.8 bu/acre.
 The addition of ILeVO fungicide to the FST/IST check increased soybean yield by 0.9 bu/acre across non-SDS locations (n=63) and 9.8 bu/acre across 17 SDS locations (Figure 1).
-ILeVO fungicide seed treatment also has activity against SCN in soybeans (data not shown).
+ILeVO seed treatment also has activity against SCN in soybeans (data not shown).

 Yield performance of FST/IST + ILeVO fungicide seed treatment relative to the FST/IST check.

 Figure 1.
-Yield performance of FST/IST + ILeVO fungicide seed treatment relative to the FST/IST check (80 replicated research locations, 2012-2014).
+Yield performance of FST/IST + ILeVO fungicide seed treatment relative to the FST/IST check (80 replicated research locations).

 Soybeans treated with FST/IST and FST/IST + ILeVO fungicide at a research location near Lawrence

 Figure 2.
-Soybeans treated with FST/IST (left) and FST/IST + ILeVO fungicide (right) at a research location with SDS near Lawrence, KS in August 2014.
+Soybeans treated with FST/IST (left) and FST/IST + ILeVO fungicide (right) at a research location with SDS near Lawrence, KS.

 Planting Sequence

 Although many growers today are reluctant to delay planting when fields are ready, research has demonstrated later planting to be effective in reducing SDS occurrence.
 For this reason, growers should at least consider planting high-risk fields last in their planting sequence.
-If this delays planting for 1 or 2 weeks, the impact on SDS occurrence could be significant.
-In order to schedule planting in order of lowest to highest SDS risk, growers should have scouted and documented the extent of SDS infection in each of their fields.
+If this delays planting for one or two weeks, the impact on SDS occurrence could be significant.
+In order to schedule planting in order of lowest to highest SDS risk, growers should have scouted and docu-mented the extent of SDS infection in each of their fields.

 SCN is a problem requiring management in many soybean fields that are also at risk to SDS.
-SCN increases the stress on the soybean plant, and also provides wounds through which the SDS pathogen can enter the roots.
+SCN increases the stress on the soybean plant and also provides wounds through which the SDS pathogen can enter the roots.
 Scientists have also discovered the SDS pathogen can be carried in SCN bodies.
-This means that managing SCN and limiting its stress on the soybean plant is critical to also limiting damage due to sudden death syndrome.
+This means that managing SCN and limiting its stress on the soybean plant is critical to also limiting damage due to SDS.

 Improving Field Drainage and Reducing Compaction